valluri/saradhi-product/README.md

 1. `git clone https://github.com/valluri/saradhi-product.git`
 2. `cd saradhi-product`
+3. Ensure that you have a `.npmrc` in the root folder to read the library package
-3. `npm i`
+4. `npm i`
-4. run `npm install --legacy-peer-deps` if you get a `unable to resolve dependency tree` error.
+5. run `npm install --legacy-peer-deps` if you get a `unable to resolve dependency tree` error.

 ## Related Services